Home > Blogs > The Indian Real Estate Market - Future and Challenges

 As the COVID-19 pandemic hit the nation, the Indian real estate market suffered hugely.
 Various corporates and companies adopted the work from home culture to ensure social distancing amid the lockdown.
 This remote model of working led to a decline in the demand for property in metro cities.
 As a result, the rental business also witnessed a massive hit.
 According to research, there was a decline of 14 percent year-on-year sales during the July-September 2020 period.
 The situation has now improved, and companies are slowly opening up.
 Still, a lot of companies are functioning on work from home models.

-Unavailability of land
+Unavailability of Land

 Acquiring land for new projects by developers is a big challenge in India considering the land is not freely available and substantial parts of land are under government ownership.
 Moreover, the property rates are high, making it difficult for small developers to attain sufficient capital to be able to invest in land.